mencargo/42/README.md

 `git ls-files` list of commited files

 `git diff-tree --no-commit-id --name-only -r <commit-hash>` list of files staged at a specific commit

+Go to a specific commit:
+`git checkout <commit hash>` (get the hash from the git log)

+Go back to the latest commit:
+`git checkout master`